RespiraWorks/Ventilator/gui/rpi-image/README.md

 This is Ansible's inventory file that keeps track of the targets of playbooks.
 Place this file at `/etc/ansible/` or replace the contents of the preexisting `hosts` file

 ## QEMU Files (QEMU emulator version 2.11.1)

+Both of these files are from [this](https://github.com/dhruvvyas90/qemu-rpi-kernel) repo with RPi kernels
 ### kernel-qemu-4.19.50-buster
 Kernel used to spin up Raspbian via QEMU.